midl-dev/midl-website.github.io/_posts/2020-05-26-Bake-or-delegate.md

 <b>Do I have too many XTZ, which makes it difficult to find a baker with sufficient capacity?</b>

 It's a good problem to have.
 However, recently there have been several threads on different crypto-channels where a baker was trying to reach out to its delegate who delegated more XTZ than a baker has capacity for.
 Over-delegation is a real problem that bakers are grappling with.
-In most circumstances baking is usually a better options for token holders with a large amount of XTZ.
+In most circumstances baking is usually a better option for token holders with a large amount of XTZ.

 <b>Do you plan to hold XTZ for a long period of time to justify setting up a baking infrastructure?</b>